kerams/FSharp.Data.Npgsql5/README.md

 assert( t.Update(conn, tx) = 1)
 printfn "Identity 'actor_id' %i and column with default 'last update': %A auto-fetched." r.actor_id r.last_update
 ```
-Worth noting that statically typed tables know to auto-fetch generated ids and default values after insert but only if updateBatchSize parameter is set to 1 (default).
+It's worth noting that statically typed tables know to auto-fetch generated IDs and default values after insert, but only if `updateBatchSize` is set to 1 (default).

 ## Transactions